MIT Workshops on Technology-Enhanced and Open Education

 no images were found

-We are pleased to announce an introductory statistics & Probability workshop for Haitian professors.
-This workshop will be held in Port-au-Prince on March 24-27, 2014.
-This is the fourth workshop in a 5-year series whose main goal is to implement and evaluate learning gains achieved through faculty- and curriculum-development activities based on Kreyòl-based Open Education Resources for science and math courses in Haitian schools and universities.
+We are pleased to announce an advanced pedagogy workshop for Haitian professors who participated in the MIT-Haiti workshops in January 2013.
+This workshop will be held in Port-au-Prince on August 12-14, 2013.
+This is the third workshop in a 5-year series whose main goal is to implement and evaluate learning gains achieved through faculty- and curriculum-development activities based on Kreyòl-based Open Education Resources for science and math courses in Haitian schools and universities.